ClemsonRSRG/jetbrains-plugin-resolve/doc/build-and-release-instructions.md

 ## Deploying

-After adding and executing tests, you can package up the plugin for release by clicking the `Prepare Plugin Module ... for deployment` button:
+After adding and/or executing tests, you can package up the plugin for release by clicking the `Prepare Plugin Module ... for Deployment` button:

 ![deploying](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/deploying.png)